openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The type of a boolean conditional expression is:
+The type of a boolean conditional expression is one of the following:

--  *Boolean* if both the second and the third operands are of type *Boolean*.
+-  *Boolean* if the second and the third operands are both of type *Boolean*.
 -  *boolean* otherwise.

 .. index::